chef/chef-web-docs/chef_master/source/style_guide.rst

    .. code-block:: bash

-      make master
+      make docker-preview

-to build the doc set.
-Open ``build/index.html`` in a browser to see the results.
+to build the docs as a Docker container that will run at port ``http://localhost:8000``.

 Basic Doc Template
 =====================================================